efimfit/meals_app/README.md

 `flutter_bloc 8.1.1` library is used for implementing BLoC pattern.

-A cubit with a mock repository was used for cuisines.
+A cubit with a mock repository is used for cuisines.

-A bloc with a mock repository for meals.
+A bloc with a mock repository - for meals.
 ___

 *NOTE* since this project is a pet project, cases of overengineering are possible